 When Lil Wayne was the best rapper alive, he was in more demand than anybody.
 Ever.

-Every artist and their label believed a Weezy guest feature on their single would lead to a #1 spot on Billboard and Wayne was more than happy to oblige while in the prime of his career.
+Every artist and their label believed a Weezy guest feature on their single would lead to a number one spot on Billboard and Wayne was more than happy to oblige while in the prime of his career.

-Nobody at the time recorded new material like Wayne either.
-He began working on Tha Carter III in 2006, but the album didn’t end up in stores until June 9, 2008.
-In between those two bookends, mixtape releases, guest 16's and leaked loosies came in abundances.
+Nobody at the time recorded new material like Wayne, either, who began working on Tha Carter III in 2006, more than two years before the album hit store shelves (June 9, 2008).
+In between those two bookends, mixtape releases, guest 16's and loosies came in abundance.
 Studio engineers even sold off incomplete songs to The Empire, who as a result became one of the most infamous DJs of all-time.

-Tha Drought Is Over series and several other tapes during that time frame cemented Wayne as one of the best, as if the features weren’t enough.
-Records like “Ask These Hoes,” “I Feel Like Dying” and “Pussy, Money, Weed” have been regarded as some of Wayne’s best songs.
+Tha Drought Is Over series and several other tapes during that timeframe cemented Wayne as one of the best rappers alive as if his feature work wasn't enough.
+Records like “Ask These Hoes,” “I Feel Like Dying” and “Pussy, Money, Weed” are some of Wayne’s best songs.
 The list stretches so deep and is so overwhelming that some of his greatest material drowned in the flood.
 Leaks became so commonplace that countless quality recordings unintentionally were overlooked and under-appreciated.

-There are many a forgotten gem from Tha Carter III leak era, some you may have never heard, and many you've likely forgotten about but will remember fondly.
+There are many forgotten gems from Tha Carter III leak era.
+Some you may have never heard, and many more you've likely forgotten about but will remember fondly.
 So turn down “Prostitute” and turn up this list of songs.
 All hail, '07 Lil Wayne.